alfonsobries/vue-tailwind/README.md

 ## What's next?

 - I'm working in a time picker feature for the Datepicker component
-- Also working in a Dialog component inspired in the [Sweetalert library](https://sweetalert2.github.io/)
 - Toast notifications, autocomplete, and more...

 #### Plans for the upcoming v2.x